 Because achievements are being filed by a self-image that disagrees with them.
 If the deep settled picture says "not quite good enough", then success gets explained away as luck, timing or fooling people, while any stumble is taken as the real evidence.
 Change the filing system and the same achievements start to count.

-The model is that confidence often runs as an automatic self-image, not just a conscious thought.
+The model is that confidence often runs as an automatic self-image as well as a conscious thought.
 In an absorbed, focused state, we work with the old picture through imagery, experience and rehearsal rather than arguing with it from the outside.
 Many people find this reaches what positive thinking alone did not.

 If the thermostat sounds like yours and you would like help working with the picture underneath it, this is what I do.